jifpbj/testGit/README.md

 Some more commits done in VIM to see if I can do the commit message in VIM as well, since I'm comfortable with it.

 Even more times I wonder if this will work.

+And some more commits to see if I can get this to work.